foxglove/extension-registry/README.md

 ## Adding Your Extension

+- Write your custom Foxglove Studio extension
+- Run `yarn package` in the folder containing your extension source code
-After writing your custom Foxglove Studio extension and running `yarn package` on your source code folder, push it up to a public GitHub repo.
+- Push your code up to a public GitHub repo

-Then, open a PR in this repo to update `extensions.json` and this `README` with your extension information.
+- Open a PR in this repo to update `extensions.json` and this `README`'s "Extensions" section with your extension information

 ## Extensions